Prithvi9518/Prithvi9518/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 --->
 I'm a first-year student currently pursuing a BSc(Hons.) in Computing in Games Development.
-I'm currently exploring and finding out what interests me the most in software development.
-My primary interest as of now happens to be game development.

-I'm currently learning Java, C++ and Unity.

 <!---